TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 $ tools/bin/mage dev:dbErase # Stops all databases and erase storage.
 ```

-### CockroachDB
+### PostgreSQL

-CockroachDB is a distributed SQL database that we use in the Identity Server.
+PostgreSQL is a SQL database that we use in the Identity Server.

 You can use `tools/bin/mage dev:dbSQL` to enter an SQL shell.